Tassos Marinos Tassos Marinos Joomla Extensions

 Besides that you can display the result of a calculation in an input field, you can also display the evaluated result of a calculation in any HTML element like a <span>, <p>or a <div> tag.
 Let's see how this is possible.

-Add an HTML field to your form from the Fields section.
+Add an HTML field from the Fields section to your form.
 Once added, open the HTML field settings and see the Default Value option with the rich text editor.
-There, click the source code button found in the editor's toolbar to open the Source Code dialog.
-Here, we will need to add an HTML element with specific HTML data attributes that will act as a placeholder for the calculation result.
+Click the source code button in the editor's toolbar to open the Source Code dialog.
+Here, we must add an HTML element with specific HTML data attributes to act as a placeholder for the calculation result.

-Using the example described in the How to create a Calculation section, let's say we want to display the sum of the 2 fields in a <span> element also.
+Using the example described in the How to Create a Calculation section, let's say we also want to display the sum of the two fields in an element.
 To make that happen, we will need to add the following HTML code:

 Sum: <span data-calc="{field.number1} + {field.number2}">0</span>

-In the code above, we define the same formula we've used in the Hidden field using the data-calc attribute while we are also setting the default text to 0.
-When a value of any of our form fields change, the calculation we will run again and the result will be displayed within our HTML element.
+In the code above, we define the same formula we've used in the hidden field using the data-calc attribute while setting the default text to 0.
+When a value of any of our form fields changes, the calculation will run again, and the result will be displayed within our HTML element.

-It's recommended to define a default text in the elements you're using for calculations.
-Doing otherwise, the editor is very likely to strip the HTML element if it has no text.
+It's recommended that you define a default text in the elements you're using for calculations.
+Otherwise, the editor is very likely to strip the HTML element if it has no text.

 Using the Calculated Value from another field

 Although our calculation works, it's not that efficient.
-The sum of the 2 fields is already calculated in the Hidden field since it's ordered before the HTML field.
-Wouldn't be better to pull the already calculated value from the Hidden field and display it in our HTML element instead of running the same calculation over and over again?
+The sum of the two fields is already calculated in the Hidden field since it's ordered before the HTML field.
+Wouldn't it be better to pull the already computed value from the Hidden field and display it in our HTML element instead of running the same calculation repeatedly?
 For the sake of simplicity, our code can be rewritten as:

 Sum: <span data-calc="{field.result}">0</span>

-In the updated code, we set the calculation formula to match the value of the result field which at the time the calculations are triggered it will already have the calculated value since the calculations are executed from top to bottom.
-The behavior of using the calculated value of another field in a calculation is known as Calculation Nesting.
+In the updated code, we set the calculation formula to match the value of the result field, which will already have the calculated value when the calculations are triggered since the calculations are executed from top to bottom.
+The behavior of using the estimated value of another field in a calculation is known as Calculation Nesting.

 Supported HTML Attributes

-Below you can find a list of the HTML attributes you can use to customize an inline calculation.
+Below is a list of the HTML attributes you can use to customize an inline calculation.

 data-calc The formula syntax Text